I study Human Biomechanics with Sensing & Modelling

 I dig the Science behind Teaching & Learning

-I liberate Ideas with Entrepreneurship
+I build Solutions with Entrepreneurship

 Under the supervision of Paolo Paoletti, Frans Coenen and Andrew Hopkinson